-VE14 of Conn et al. [1994].
+• VE14 of Conn et al. (1994)

 This package solves bound-constrained quadratic programming problems using a barrier function method and is again intended to be suitable for large-scale problems.

-VF13 of Powell [1982].
+• VF13 of Powell (1982)

 This package solves general nonlinearly constrained problems using a sequential quadratic programming technique.

-VA15, VE09, VE14, and VF13 are part of the Harwell Subroutine Library [Harwell 1993].
+VA15, VE09, VE14 and VF13 are part of the Harwell Subroutine Library (1993).
 They are distributed by the United Kingdom Atomic Energy Authority, Harwell, subject to certain license agreements.
 They are all copyrighted jointly by the UKAEA and SERC (Science and Engineering Research Council).

-We have also included an interface which allows the CUTE evaluation tools, described in Section 6, to be called from MATLAB [1993].
+We have also included an interface which allows the CUTE evaluation tools, described in Section 6, to be called from MATLAB (1993).
 For pointers to more information, see Section 7.

-Of course, LANCELOT also solves problems in SIF, but it does not require an interface using the CUTE tools.
-Note that LANCELOT exploits much more structure than that provided by the interface tools.
+the CUTE tools.
+It is worth noting that LANCELOT exploits much more structure than that provided by the interface tools.

-The natural next question is: how does one use the supplied interfaces?
+The natural next question is how does one use the supplied interfaces.
 We begin with one of the simplest.

-5.2 Using the UNCMIN Interface
+5.2 Using the UNCMIN interface

-After installation of CUTE (see Section 7), for example, in a Unix environment, there will be an empty subdirectory named uncmin.
-It is the user's ACM Transactions on Mathematical Software, Vol. 21, No. 1, March 1995.

-responsibility to ensure that the UNCMIN source codes are compiled into a single object file, named uncmins.o, in the uncmin subdirectory.
-(Although UNCMIN is available in single precision only, the user may wish to create a double-precision version.
-The double-precision object file should be stored as uncmind.o in the uncmin subdirectory.
-To run this double-precision version, the user will have to edit the scripts sdunc and unc.
+After installation of CUTE (see Section 7 below), for example in a UNIX environment, there will be an empty subdirectory named uncmin.
+It is the user's responsibility to ensure that the UNCMIN source codes are compiled into a single object file, named uncmins.o, in the uncmin subdirectory.
+(Although UNCMIN is available in single precision only, the user may wish to create a double precision version.
+The double precision object file should be stored as uncmind.o in the uncmin subdirectory.
+To run this double precision version, the user will have to edit the scripts sdunc and unc.
 These scripts include comments describing the required changes.)

-For illustrative purposes, suppose one is in a Unix environment.
-Assume that the environment variables CUTEDIR and MASTSIF are set appropriately and that uncmins.o is in the directory \$CUTEDIR/uncmin.
-Now suppose further that one wishes to solve the problem MOREBV, whose SIF file MOREBV.SIF is in the directory \$MASTSIF.
+For illustrative purposes, suppose one is in a UNIX environment.
+Assume that the environment variables CUTEDIR and MASTSIF are set appropriately, and that uncmins.o is in the directory \$CUTEDIR/uncmin.
+Now suppose further that one wishes to solve the problem MOREBV whose SIF file MOREBV.SIF is in the directory \$MASTSIF.
 The user should either set an alias to the command sdunc using

 '''

-alias sdunc '$CUTEDIR / interfaces / sdunc'
+alias sdunc '$CUTEDIR/interfaces/sdunc'

 '''

-(typically, this alias would be set automatically by the user's shell) or add \$CUTEDIR/interfaces to his or her path.
+(typically, this alias would be set automatically by the user's shell) or add \$CUTEDIR/interfaces to his/her path.
 The user should then enter the directory \$MASTSIF and issue the command

 '''

-sdunc -s MOREBV.
+sdunc -s MOREBV

 '''